Denham Court

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Denham Court had a median income among taxpayers of $62,250 and an average income of $73,050 in the financial year 2023.
-This was higher than Greater Sydney's median income of $60,817 and average income of $83,003 during the same period.
-By September 2025, based on a Wage Price Index growth of 8.86%, these figures are estimated to be approximately $67,765 (median) and $79,522 (average).
-Census data shows that household, family, and personal incomes in Denham Court rank between the 77th and 89th percentiles nationally.
-The earnings profile indicates that 37.0% of residents earn between $1,500 and $2,999 weekly, with a significant 36.9% earning above $3,000 weekly.
-High housing costs consume 21.3% of income in the suburb, but strong earnings place disposable income at the 81st percentile nationally.
+The suburb of Denham Court has an income level higher than average nationally according to the latest ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers in Denham Court is $62,250 and the average income stands at $73,050.
+These figures compare to those for Greater Sydney which are $60,817 (median) and $83,003 (average).
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Denham Court would be approximately $67,765 (median) and $79,522 (average) as of September 2025.
+Census data reveals that household, family, and personal incomes in Denham Court rank highly nationally, between the 77th and 89th percentiles.
+The earnings profile shows that the $1,500 - 2,999 income bracket dominates with 37.0% of residents (5,793 people).
+This pattern is also seen in the broader area where 30.9% occupy this range.
+Notably, 36.9% earn above $3,000 weekly, reflecting prosperity that drives local economic activity.
+High housing costs consume 21.3% of income, but strong earnings place disposable income at the 81st percentile nationally.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income